Escaping Model Collapse via Synthetic Data Verification: Near-term Improvements and Long-term Convergence: Introduction

 \subsection{Related Work}

-\paragraph{Understanding and mitigating model collapse.} Recent research has shown that relying heavily on synthetic data for iterative training can lead to \emph{model collapse}.
-Intuitively, model collapse refers to the phenomenon that iteratively retraining a model, often with its own synthetic data though possibly plus real data, leads to degradation of the model performance.\footnote{We are not aware of a formal and widely agreed upon definition of model collapse, though an interesting discussion on this complex phenomenon can be found in \citep{schaeffer2025position}.} A number of recent studies have provided evidence of collapse.
-For instance, \citet{shumailov2024ai} showed that recursively training solely on (unfiltered) synthetic data induces distribution shift that leads to mode collapse. \citet{dohmatobstrong} demonstrated that even small proportions of synthetic data can harm performance.
-In linear models, \citet{dohmatob2024model} analyzed collapse mechanisms explicitly, while \citet{dohmatob2024tale} linked degradation to altered neural scaling laws.
+\paragraph{Understanding and mitigating model collapse.} Recent work shows that heavy reliance on synthetic data in iterative training can cause \emph{model collapse}—the degradation of performance when a model is repeatedly retrained on its own synthetic outputs (possibly mixed with real data).\footnote{There is no widely agreed-upon formal definition; see \citep{schaeffer2025position} for discussion.} Empirical evidence supports this phenomenon: \citet{shumailov2024ai} show that recursive training on unfiltered synthetic data induces distribution shift and mode collapse, while \citet{dohmatobstrong} find that even small synthetic proportions can harm performance.
+In linear settings, \citet{dohmatob2024model} analyze collapse mechanisms explicitly, and \citet{dohmatob2024tale} connect degradation to altered neural scaling laws.

-To mitigate collapse, several studies propose accumulating data or increasing the synthetic data size gradually across iterations, which helps suppress noise accumulation and ensure bounded error~\citep{gerstgrasser2024model, dey2024universality, xu2025probabilistic,kazdancollapse,barzilai2025models}. \citet{bertrand2024stability,fu2024towards,futheoretical} show that iterative retraining can remain stable when synthetic data are mixed with a fixed set of real data. \citet{alemohammad2023self} analytically (in a multi-dimensional Gaussian parameter estimation setting) and empirically (in image generation tasks) show that without enough fresh real data in synthetic retraining, the performance of generative models will progressively decrease. \citet{zhusynthesize} analytically (in linear regression settings) and empirically (in text generation) show that editing tokens via a re-sampling procedure can also help to avoid collapse. \citet{he2025golden} and \citet{garg2025preventing} further provide theoretical analyses and derive optimal mixing ratio of fresh real data and synthetic data which can best mitigate model collapse.
+To mitigate collapse, prior work broadly explores three strategies.
+First, accumulating data or gradually increasing the synthetic dataset size across iterations can suppress noise and bound errors \citep{gerstgrasser2024model, dey2024universality, xu2025probabilistic, kazdancollapse, barzilai2025models}.
+Second, mixing synthetic data with real data stabilizes retraining \citep{bertrand2024stability, fu2024towards, futheoretical}, as performance progressively degrades without sufficient fresh real data \citep{alemohammad2023self}.
+Recent studies have even derived optimal mixing ratios to maximize this stabilizing effect \citep{he2025golden, garg2025preventing}.
+Finally, algorithmic interventions, such as the token re-sampling procedures proposed by \citet{zhusynthesize}, offer alternative pathways to avoid collapse.